 Halloween Mirror

-How to make a Halloween Mirror
+How to make a Halloween Mirror with a skull reflection

-Paint the frame
+Step 1: Paint the Frame

 Waterslide paper